MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ![Example: Sparse disk on storage volume](media/azure-stack-manage-storage-shares/sparse-disk-on-volume.png)

-Disks are often created by copying from platform images, managed images, snapshots or other disks.
+Disks are often created by copying from platform images, managed images, snapshots, or other disks.
 And snapshots are taken from disks.
-To increase utilization of storage capacity and reduce copy operation time the system leverages block cloning in ReFS.
-This is a low-cost metadata operation rather than a full byte-by-byte copy the file.
+To increase utilization of storage capacity and reduce copy operation time the system uses block cloning in ReFS.
+Blob cloning is a low-cost metadata operation rather than a full byte-by-byte copy between files.
 The source file and target file can share the same extents, identical data isn't physically stored multiple times, improving storage capacity.

 ![Example: Share extent on storage volume](media/azure-stack-manage-storage-shares/extent-on-volume.png)